status-im/nimbus-eth2/README.md

 ### Windows

 You can install the developer tools by following the instruction in our [Windows dev environment section](#windows-dev-environment).
-It also provides a downloading script for prebuilt PCRE.

 ### Android